JuliusRWash/saas-starter/README.md

 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following test user and organization:

 - User: `test@test.com`
 - Password: `admin123`